correlllab/nn4mc_cpp/README.md

 # nn4mp: Neural Networks for Microcontrollers
 ### Started by Sarah Aguasvivas (January 2019)

+This repo is a generalization of the neural network created by Dana Hughes https://github.com/danathughes/esp32_neural_net

 In multiple areas of our research, we become interested in online estimation through regression or classification.
 Specifically, we want to be able to flash a microcontroller with our trained neural network model (which we trained offline, in another computer) with a code that is easy to use and reusable.